How to Give Brand Accounts Permission to Whitelist Your TikTok Content

 Thing is, creator whitelisting helps you identify ad content your target audience will love.

 Think about it.
-If an organic video performed well on Tiktok organically, it’d likely be a strong candidate for an ad.
+If an organic video performed well on TikTok organically, it’d likely be a strong candidate for an ad.

 Rather than wrack your brain for fresh TikTok campaign ideas, you can promote organic content with a sense of confidence.